bencheeorg/benchee/README.md

 # Benchee [![Build Status](https://travis-ci.org/PragTob/benchee.svg?branch=travis)](https://travis-ci.org/PragTob/benchee)

 Library for easy and nice (micro) benchmarking.
+It allows you to easily compare the performance of different pieces of code/functions.
+Benchee is also versatile and extensible.

 Somewhat inspired by [benchmark-ips](https://github.com/evanphx/benchmark-ips) from the ruby world, but of course it is a more functional spin.

-It allows you to easily compare the performance of different pieces of code/functions.

 Provides you with: